-There are a lot of reasons and it might be helpful for me to give you my take on why people sometimes gravitate towards Roman Catholicism out of Evangelicalism.
+There are a lot of reasons — and it might be helpful for me to give you my take — why people sometimes gravitate towards Roman Catholicism out of Evangelicalism.
 Here are four reasons:

-Many people of those who return to Rome are hungry for seriousness and are tired of the slapstick worship services that are normative in many evangelical churches.
+1. Many of those who return to Rome are hungry for seriousness and are tired of the slapstick worship services that are normative in many evangelical churches.

-Many are hungry for roots, a sense of history that they don’t feel in the new church plant down the street that seems to mainly want to hide its connetedness to any tradition.
+2. Many are hungry for roots, a sense of history that they don’t feel in the new church plant down the street that seems to mainly want to hide its connectedness to any tradition.

-Many are hungry for intellectual and artistic richness that worship services in jeans and movie clips and bouncing beach balls and the shrines of the drum set just don’t satisfy.
+3. Many are hungry for intellectual and artistic richness that worship services with jeans and movie clips and bouncing beach balls and the shrines of the drum set just don’t satisfy.

-Many are hungry for authority and clarity and stability and sometimes it is just easier to let the church tell you what to believe and to be unburdened by the need to work it all out.
+4. Many are hungry for authority and clarity and stability, and sometimes it is just easier to let the church tell you what to believe and to be unburdened by the need to work it all out.

 - I think the Roman Church gets it wrong on justification.